Mumbai–Manmad Pipeline

 Manmad - Piyala - Bijawasan - 18" / 8" - 750 km long - Externall 3 LPE coated.

 Note-1: Only Pipeline section across Narmada River of approx. 1000 m long was provided with 3 Layer PE Coated.

 In all the phases, M/s Engineers India Limited has been the Project Management Consultant responsible from concept to commissioning of the entire pipeline system.

 The MMBPL department of Bharat Petroleum is currently headed by Mr. L. R. Jain (CGM, Pipelines), Mr. Sehgal (General Manager, Operations - Product Pipelines) and Mr. S.K Agarwal (General Manager, ROU & HSSE - Pipelines).

 The MMBPL department has set high standards in the field of product pipelines.
 The experience in laying the Mumbai-Manmad-Bijwasan pipeline was utilised by Bharat Petroleum to lay a crude-oil pipeline from Vadinar on the West coast to Bina in Madhya Pradesh, where a new 6 million tonnes per year grassroot refinery was commissioned.
 The success achieved by the MMBPL department has made it almost certain that the pipeline department will become a "Strategic Business Unit" or SBU of Bharat Petroleum Corporation Limited in the near future.

-The latest cutting-edge technology is used for operations as well as maintenance works.
 Online monitoring of the status of the product and pipeline has been made possible by the use of SCADA (Supervision Control and Data Acquisition) Software.
 Advanced techniques are also employed in pigging operations.
 The department also conducts studies in various aspects of pipeline management, like minimizing interface, cathodic protection etc.